asheshrambachan/LanguageModel_Labels/figures/README.md

     ./figures/code/run_all.sh
     ```

-2. **Individual Figure Generation:** To generate a specific figure, run its relevant R script.
+2. **Partial Replication:** To generate a specific figure, run its relevant R script.
 For example:
     ```
     Rscript ./figures/code/prediction_cb/fig_prediction_gpt4o_cb_base_prompt.R
     ```

 ## Notes
 - All necessary data files are included in this repository.
 There is no need to regenerate data for figures creation.
-- Figures are saved within the `./figures/output/` directory.
+- Figures are saved within the `output/` subdirectory.